SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 ![6 Application Architecture](images/DiagramSixth.png)

-Positive
+> aside positive
-: Since we're using Solace PubSub+ as our event broker we support a bunch of open standards and protocols.
+> Since we're using Solace PubSub+ as our event broker we support a bunch of open standards and protocols.
 Even though the SCS apps are sending/receiving events using the Java API other applications can still use their language/protocol of choice.

 ### Obtain PubSub+ Connection Info for MQTT over Websockets